Kent Street Senior High School

 Kent Street Senior High School is a public co-educational specialist high day and boarding school in the Town of Victoria Park, located on Kent Street in East Victoria Park, a suburb of Perth, Western Australia.
+Its official address is 74 Rathay Street, in the adjacent suburb of Kensington.

-Over 50 percent of students attending Kent Street live in neighbouring or other school districts.
-This is largely due to Kent Street's specialist programs (aeronautics, cricket, fashion and design, and Centre of Resources Excellence (CoRE)).
+Over 50 percent of students attending Kent Street Senior High School live in neighbouring or other school districts.
+This is largely due to the school's specialist programs of aeronautics, cricket, fashion and design, and Centre of Resources Excellence (CoRE).

 History

 The Western Australian Parliament received many proposals for a high school to be situated south of the river through the 1920s but a lack of funds mostly due to the depression meant that the school did not eventuate.
 In 1932 a survey was conducted finding that 410 post-primary-age children were living in the South Perth and Victoria Park areas.
 Construction of the first building commenced in 1939 and the school commenced operations known as Kent Street Central School in 1940 with 354 students.

 The buildings of the school are listed on the Western Australia Heritage Register and described as a complex of Inter-war Free Classical style brick and tile buildings and grounds.

 School teams have entered Australian 5 Highs Cricket Carnival, winning at Brisbane 1994, and at Melbourne 2000 and 2005.
 The school hosted the carnival in 1996, 2001 and 2006.